Brennall/HFH-SRD/Chapter10.md

 EXAMPLE: Manticores - % In Lair 20%.
 An ancient cistern has collapsed here, creating a sinkhole, 300' wide and 120' deep.
 The remnants of the fluted columns that once supported the cistern are visible, like jagged teeth rising up from the waterline, and small metal objects glitter below the water.
 The abandoned cistern is the lair of 4 Manticores.
 6,000gp in Archaic coinage is scattered across the floor of the cistern, which is used as a lure by the creatures.

 In the example above, if the party encountered manticores randomly as wandering monsters, there would be a 20% chance they actually discovered the pre-created manticore lair in the ancient cistern.
 When discovered, the Judge would write down the hex number where it is to be found on the regional map in case the party returns to the area.
-From the adventurer’s point of view, they cannot tell the difference between the pre-placed points of interest and dynamic lairs.
+From the adventurer's point of view, they cannot tell the difference between the pre-placed points of interest and dynamic lairs.
 Wherever they go on the regional map, there will be a mix of wandering encounters, dynamic lairs, and dungeons to be discovered.
-On the Judge’s actual regional map, though, there will be a lot of empty hexes with unusually high clusters of dynamic lairs that happen to be along the routes the adventurers have traveled.
+On the Judge's actual regional map, though, there will be a lot of empty hexes with unusually high clusters of dynamic lairs that happen to be along the routes the adventurers have traveled.
 This method ensures that wherever the adventurers travel within the region, they will always find interesting places and encounters.

 The Judge should create at least one dynamic lair for each major monster in his setting.
 Since each lair is unique and can only be discovered once, very common creatures such as orcs should get 2-3 dynamic lairs for each.
 The ACKS Lairs and Encounters supplement, available separately from Autarch, will provide a dynamic lair for all monsters in the ACKS core rules.